dib-lab/khmer/doc/dev/getting-started.rst

    receive e-mail notifications as we add comments.
 See `GitHub flow
    <http://scottchacon.com/2011/08/31/github-flow.html>`__ for more
    info.)

 #.
-Paste in the committer checklist from :doc:`coding-guidelines-and-review`
-   and, after its pasted in, check off as many of the boxes as you can.

-#.
 Review the pull request checklist and make any necessary additional changes.